grimme-lab/xtb_docs/source/scan.rst

     BR          0.20555042720700   -2.80743824603485    0.15129132992284

-Now, the *xcontrol* can be modified.
+Now, the *input* can be modified.
 The modification shown below are only for training purposes, so they don't have to make any sense.

 .. code:: bash